autotest/autotest-docker/index.rst

 ``docker_cli/diff`` Prerequisites
 ---------------------------------

-*  Docker daemon is running and accessable by it's unix socket.
+*  Docker daemon is running and accessible by it's unix socket.

 ``docker_cli/diff`` Configuration
 ---------------------------------

-*  The ``remove_after_test`` specifies wether to remove the container created during the test.
+*  The ``remove_after_test`` specifies whether to remove the container created during the test.
 *  ``command`` is a csv arg list to ``docker run`` that specifies how a test will modify a file for the test
-*  ``files_changed`` is a csv list of expected change types and the files/direcotires that are changed.
+*  ``files_changed`` is a csv list of expected change types and the files/directories that are changed.
 It is in the form of:
    <change type 1>,<path 1>,<change type 2>,<path 2> and so on.

 ``docker_cli/invalid`` Sub-test
 =================================

 Simple test that checks the success of the ``docker run`` command.
-It will run container using the invalid charactor, and then verify that it was not allowed.
+It will run container using the invalid character, and then verify that it was not allowed.

 ``docker_cli/invalid`` Prerequisites
 -------------------------------------

-*  Docker daemon is running and accessable by it's unix socket.
+*  Docker daemon is running and accessible by it's unix socket.

 ``docker_cli/invalid`` Configuration
 --------------------------------------